 Furthermore, coconut aminos are free of gluten and GMO ingredients.

 You’ll need to carefully watch your portions when using coconut aminos, as it still contains some carbohydrates.
-A single tablespoon of the condiment contains 3g of net carbs, so it’s not suitable for a very low-carb diet (1).
+A single tablespoon of the condiment contains 3g of net carbs, so it’s not suitable in large amounts for a very low-carb diet (1).

 2. Tamari Sauce